Skip to main content

 Smile big (even if it's initially forced)

-Then, take one deep breath.
+Take one slow, deep breath.

 A happy day to all!